dave1010/clipea/README.md

 ### Safety

-AI isn't perfect.
-Clipea might suggest a dangerous command.
-Be careful.

-Always read and check what Clipea suggets before accepting it.
+Always read and check what Clipea suggests before accepting it.

 ### Privacy

 Clipea uses OpenAI's APIs by default, though can be set to use any LLM that `llm` supports.

 Only very basic environment info like your OS and editor is sent to the LLM.
 Run `clipea env` to see the data the LLM gets.

 ### Cost